jishjish/proton/README.md

 # Proton
-Crypto data is ubiquitous, "free", and public... yet it is largely unusable if trying to reference at scale.
+Crypto data is ubiquitous, "free", and public... yet it is largely unusable if trying to reference historically at scale.
 Proton sets out to create highly specialized compression algorithms for common datasets on a "column by column" approach.
-Proton will evenetually morph to a Rust crate, but for now is in alpha/early development.
+Proton will eventually morph to a Rust crate, but for now is in alpha/early development.

 ## Why Proton?
 - Crypto data is cumbersome, hard to decipher, and memory intensive.